theatre building cleaned

 • In 2004, Pakuranga Rotary recognised President Laurie Mills's innovative work since 2000 with a community services award of excellence.

-• Photocopied programmes have been replaced by professionally designed and printed programmes and publicity material.
+• Photocopied programmes replaced by professionally designed and printed programmes and publicity material.

 • In the 2003 Howick Santa Parade, HLT's float won the Best Recreational/Community Group award.